-I am a fully qualified Nutritionist also trained in Nutritional Therapy (see below).
-After my undergraduate degree in Anatomy and Physiology, I studied a Masters degree in Nutrition at King’s College, London, one of the leading nutrition departments in the country.
-I then studied Nutritional Therapy for three years at The Institute of Optimum Nutrition, London.
+Daisy Whitbread is a fully qualified Nutritionist also trained in Nutritional Therapy (see below).
+After obtaining an undergraduate degree in Anatomy and Physiology, Daisy studied a Masters in Nutrition at King’s College, London, one of the leading nutrition departments in the country.
+Following this, she studied Nutritional Therapy for three years at The Institute of Optimum Nutrition, London.

-My career began with 2 years as a Nutritionist in the food supplements industry.
-This was followed by 18-months running weight loss courses for the NHS, where I developed my specialist knowledge of and passion for weight management.
+Her career began with 2 years as a Nutritionist in the food supplements industry.
+This was followed by 18-months running weight loss courses for the NHS, where she developed her specialist knowledge in weight management.

-Currently I work as a consultant, seeing private clients in central London, as well as giving workshops and presentations in London and around the country to high-profile corporate clients.
-I also specialise in creating personalised diets and meal plans.
-I am a scholar of the Arthritic Association, trained in the nutritional management of arthritis and a Tutor for workplace Nutrition and Health Qualifications.
+Currently Daisy works as a consultant with private clients on-line, as well as giving workshops and presentations to high-profile corporate clients.
+Daisy also specialises in creating personalised diets and meal plans.

-I am passionate about food and an accomplished cook and I love creating my own delicious, healthy recipes (please see my Instagram).
+Daisy is passionate about food and cooking and creating healthy recipes that are also delicious (please see Instagram).

 “My approach is to find a way of eating that you can maintain long-term in order to feel healthy, maintain your optimum weight and most importantly, whilst still enjoying your food!
 My advice is realistic, practical and tailored to your individual needs and lifestyle, whilst still being goal-driven.”